A health risk assessment (HRA) or personal health assessment (PHA) is the most important tool in any workplace health and wellness program.

-Last but not least, a PHA will raise employees’ awareness of their own health, and any harmful habits and behaviours.
+Last but not least, a HRA will raise employees’ awareness of their own health, and any harmful habits and behaviours.

 Your workplace health program should move your employees from “not thinking” to “thinking” about their health.
 Then, you can raise their awareness of the problems, and show them the easy solutions.

-A best practice PHA looks at all aspects of health and lifestyle behaviours, going beyond the physical to look at things such as stress, job satisfaction and relationships.
-Make sure your PHA assesses:
+A best practice HRA looks at all aspects of health and lifestyle behaviours, going beyond the physical to look at things such as stress, job satisfaction and relationships.
+Make sure your HRA assesses:

 - Health behaviours: such as physical activity, sitting, diet and sleep